Custom Animations#

 -

-After creating your workspace, open build mode and import the package you created in Creator Kit HELIX Packaging Tool.
-To do that, click File -> Load Package from top bar, navigate to your package folder cooked by Creator Kit, and select
+After creating your workspace, open build mode by pressing N button and add the package you created in Creator Kit HELIX Packaging Tool from Vault section to your world.

 After import is completed, you will get a panel on the left side of window with the package's name.
 It might appear empty if your package doesn't have any world placeable assets, which is not a problem.